 In the same episode may be seen another actor who later worked with Ms. Richard on Are You Being Served?: Nicholas Smith (Mr. Rumbold).

 For much of the 1960s, the BBC offered a mid-week presentation of one-off comedy or drama pieces under the general series title of The Wednesday Play.
-The Action-TV website has quite a fine write-up about the series itself (as does TV Cream).
+Wikipedia has a surprisingly good write-up about the series.

 This is a relatively new British quiz show that has apparently become quite popular in the UK -- indeed so much so that it was brought to the US in early 2001.
 The premise is that a number of contestants answer questions, and periodically throughout the show the 'weakest link' (the person who is performing most poorly up to that point) is ejected from the competition, leaving in the end, of course, a sole winner.
 The notoriety the show has gained seems to be not so much due to its format, but rather to the abrasive manner of the host, Anne Robinson.